Sapir52/-Vuejs_firebase_app/README.md

 # Vuejs firebase app

-A Vuejs application using Firebase
+A Vuejs application using Firebase - Cloud Firestore and Authentication

 ## Run application: